Opioids for Chronic Aches & Pains

 Addiction: Complex, compulsive, self-destructive behaviour driven by a craving.

-Dependence: A relatively simple biological need for a drug.
+Dependence: A relatively simple biological need for a drug, and immediate and significant medical consequences of deprivation.

 And now with a little more feeling …

-Addiction is much messier.
-It’s a legitimate disease in its own right, but a much more complex disease of craving and self-destructively compulsive behaviour.
+Addiction is much messier than dependence: it’s a legitimate disease in its own right, but also a much more complex disease of self-destructively compulsive behaviour.
 It usually involves what most people think of as “psychological addiction.”
-The harm of addiction is mainly done by the behaviour, and addicts are routinely villified and personally equated with their disease.24
+The harm of addiction is mainly done by the behaviour, and addicts are routinely villified and personally equated with their disease.26

 “Addiction” is such a powerfully stigmatizing concept that it undermines, dilutes, and distracts legitimate claims to physical dependence.
-When people are written-off as addicts, whether addiction is actually a factor or not, they often don’t get the medical care they obviously need for dependence.
-Or the damn sympathy.
+When people are written-off as addicts, they often don’t get the medical care they obviously need for dependence.
+Or even just the damn sympathy.

 For more information, see Is There Really a Difference Between Drug Addiction and Drug Dependence?
 [ScientificAmerican.com]